 I was a Muslim in a Muslim majority country.
 I came of age when I was enamored of all things “western”.
 For me, America was the land of the free – where Americans could do everything.
 I believed that Americans were given the opportunity to accomplish anything they wanted.
 What I wanted was to follow my dreams.
 When I arrived in the US, I found out that the American women were just as “boxed in” as the women in Pakistan.

 Women were given contradictory messages.
-We can wear high heels and lipstick, but can we do that and still consider ourselves intelligent feminists?
-There is always a tension for US women between taking care of themselves and being smart.
-I know that we don’t have to choose.
+I know we can wear high heels and lipstick and can still be intelligent and feminists.
+There is always a tension – between women taking care of themselves and being smart.
+I know –we don’t have to choose.
 I know that paying attention to my looks does not take away from my activism or from my intelligence.
 And I cannot imagine my life without being a wife and mother as well as an intelligent person who cares about women’s rights.

 Education in the USA was easy.
 Now I am a Professor of English, University Distinguished Scholar, and former Director of Women and Gender Studies and an university in New Jersey.

 This is an excerpt from a comprehensive interview.